The TOCOL function flattens an array or range into a single column. By default, keep all values and scan left to right.

 My personal favorite feature is that the TOCOL function works smoothly with non-contiguous ranges!

-We want to merge three separated ranges into a single column in the example.
+In the example, we want to merge three separate ranges into a single column.

 The formula in cell H2: